mdefrance/AutoCarver/docs/source/combinations.rst

 :math:`\{1, 2, 3, 10\}` carve identically.

-Not every integer-encoded ordered target is order-only, though, so the scale becomes a user-declared ``target_scale`` mode driving both the pre-sort and the viability rate from a single resolved scale:
+Not every integer-encoded ordered target is order-only, though, so the scale is a user-declared ``target_scale`` mode driving both the pre-sort and the viability rate from a single resolved scale:

 * ``"ridit"`` (**default**) — order-only levels (*Poor* / *Fair* / *Good*):
   encoding-invariant, semantically honest for "ordinal".
 * ``"level"`` — count targets (e.g. 0–5 claims), where the encoding *is* the
-  scale and the mean level (expected count) is the right summary; identical to the current behaviour.
+  scale and the mean level (expected count) is the right summary.
 * ``{level: value}`` — known representative values per level (e.g. a calibrated default probability per rating grade), strictly increasing.